BrandonTang89/CrowdfundingForSchools/README.md

 ### Donations Table
 Stores the list of donations made to projects
-- **DonationID** : Integer, Unique identifier for the donation, randomly generated
+- **DonationID** : Serial, Unique identifier for the donation, randomly generated
 - ProjectID: Integer, Unique identifier for the project
 - UID: String, Firebase Auth UID
 - Amount: Integer, Amount of money donated